 - 1-2 tsp. of salt, or to taste

 Note: If you use apple cider vinegar, the sugar is more important to balance flavour which is what the addition of vinegar lends to this recipe.
-You may want to increase the amount to 2 tbsp. if you choose ACV instead of white wine vinegar.
+You may want to increase the amount to 2 tablespoons. if you choose apple cider vinegar instead of white wine vinegar.

 - Add rice and water to the Instant Pot.
 As a rule, you want to use a 1:1.5 ratio.
 So, you’ll use 1.5 cups of water per cup of rice.